Mediatek-Cloud/MCS-Android-SDK-API-Reference/push_notifications.md

 ## Requirement

-The android device should have google-play-service.
+The android device should have [google-play-services][google-play-services].

 ## Mechanism